 Double Chocolate Snowball Cookies

-I have lots of snowball cookies on this blog, in a wide variety of flavors, but these Double Chocolate Snowballs are my favorite…so far!
+Double chocolate snowball cookies are perfect for chocolate lovers!
+I have lots of snowball cookie recipes on this blog, in a wide variety of flavors, but this Double Chocolate Snowball cookies recipe is my favorite…so far!

 I’m curious.
 How would you prefer to be contacted by someone?
 Phone?
 Email?
 Text?
 Facebook message?
 I’m a total text person all the way.
 In fact, 99% of people that know me know not even to call me because I probably won’t answer.
 (AKA, the introverts mantra.)